Skip to main content

 • Health Savings Accounts (HSAs)

-• Cash accounts are excluded — Checking, savings, and money market balances aren't included
+• Cash accounts are excluded — Checking, savings, money market, and CD balances aren't included

 • Education and custodial accounts are excluded — 529s, ESAs, and UTMA/UGMA accounts don't factor in

-• Values are rounded — All dollar amounts are rounded down to the nearest $1,000
+• Values are rounded — All dollar amounts in the Current and Available columns are rounded down to the nearest $1,000

 • Accounts without allocations are excluded from the bucket chart — If an account has no Cash/Income/Annuities/Growth percentages set, it won't appear in the bar chart (though it still counts toward the distribution table portfolio value)